ashwingonsalves/testcafe-browserstack-samples/README.md

 export BROWSERSTACK_USERNAME="<username>"
 export BROWSERSTACK_ACCESS_KEY="<access key>"
 ```
-Ensure that the Percy token is added to testcafe-browserstack-samples/config/single-run.sh
+Ensure that the Percy token is added to:
+## testcafe-browserstack-samples/config/single-run.sh

 ## Running the test
 * Run the test on BrowserStack and Percy